Audit performance

 Record the state of your site before making any changes, to uncover problems and set a starting point for improvements or regressions.
 That gives you data to justify and reward development effort.

-Make sure to test multiple page types within your site — not just the home page.
-For single page apps, test different components, routes and UX flows, and not just the first load experience.
+Test multiple page types within your site.
+For single page apps, test the components, routes and UX flows, rather than just the first load experience.